-Your Doctor has requested that we provide anesthesia care for your procedure.
+Your doctor has requested that we provide anesthesia care for your procedure.
 A registered nurse or an anesthesia provider will either call or meet with you prior to your procedure.
 During this time he/she will review your medical history, discuss the types of anesthesia options available, and answer any questions that you may have.
-Your anesthetist will discuss the types of anesthetic options you have.

 Remember not to have anything to eat or drink for

 8 hours before your procedure.

 You may be instructed to take certain medications that may benefit you during your anesthetic.
 (Medications for your heart or blood pressure) In this case, you may take your pills with a sip of water.
 You may also be instructed to stop medications such as blood thinners.
 If you are being treated by a cardiologist, you will need to contact him/her to be sure that it is safe to stop your anticoagulant therapy.